Farm where 4 were killed had separate shooting last summer

 Associated Press

-SAN FRANCISCO (AP) — The California mushroom farm where four people were killed Monday had another shooting last July where one manager attempted to kill another.
+SAN FRANCISCO (AP) — The shooting that left four dead at a California mushroom farm on Monday was at least the second time an employee tried to kill a coworker on the property, records show.

-Court documents and a case summary from the San Mateo County District Attorney’s Office show California Terra Garden manager Martin Medina was charged with attempted murder after he threatened to kill the other manager and then fired a gun into the man’s trailer.
-The bullet went through the trailer and into a neighboring one.
+Martin Medina, a manager at California Terra Garden, was charged with attempted murder after he threatened to kill another manager and then fired a shot into the man’s trailer.
+The bullet went through the trailer and into a neighboring one that was home to Yetao Bing, one of the workers killed on Monday, a prosecutor told The Associated Press.
 No one was injured.

-Charging documents obtained by The Associated Press say that neighboring trailer was occupied by Yetao Bing and Ping Yang.
-Bing is the name of one of the four people killed at the farm on Monday.
+Law enforcement interviewed Bing’s wife, Ping Yang, but it’s not clear from those interviews whether Bing was at home during the shooting, said Sean Gallagher, chief deputy district attorney for San Mateo County.

-Chunli Zhao has been charged with seven murders in Monday’s shootings at California Terra Garden and another farm nearby where three people were killed.
+Medina remains in custody on $5 million bail and appeared in court Monday for a preliminary hearing, hours before authorities say Chunli Zhao shot and killed four coworkers and wounded a fifth at California Terra Garden.
+Prosecutors say Zhao then drove to a nearby farm where he used to work and killed three more people.

 Eric Hove, one of Zhao’s attorneys, did not immediately respond to a phone message seeking comment.